JuliaPOMDP/POMDPs.jl/README.md

 2. Writing solver software.
 3. Running simulations efficiently.

 For problems and solvers that only use a generative model (rather than explicit transition and observation distributions), see [GenerativeModels.jl](https://github.com/JuliaPOMDP/GenerativeModels.jl).
+Also check out GenerativeModels.jl if you are interested in using POMDPs.jl for reinforcement learning.

 For help, please post to the Google group at [https://groups.google.com/forum/#!forum/pomdps-users](https://groups.google.com/forum/#!forum/pomdps-users), or on gitter at https://gitter.im/JuliaPOMDP.
 See [NEWS.md](NEWS.md) for information on changes.